anaef/lua-linear/README.md

 #### `linear.gels (matrix A, matrix B [, transpose A])`

-Solves overdetermined or underdermined systems of linear equations, formally `A X = B`.
+Solves overdetermined or underdetermined systems of linear equations, formally `A X = B`.
 On input, each column of B represents the right-hand sides of a system.
 On output, the solutions X are stored in B. In case of overdetermined systems, the function solves the least squares problems `min ||b - A x||_2`,